 Among the most particular areas to see in the historic center of Naples, San Gregorio Armeno is the street famous for the nativity scene.

-Here you will find numerous artisan shops that showcase the typical Neapolitan nativity scenes or the famous figurines with the caricatures of the most popular characters.
+Here you will find numerous artisan shops that showcase typical Neapolitan nativity scenes or famous figurines with caricatures of the most popular characters.
 These range from Maradona (a classic) to politicians and TV personalities.

-The street takes its name from the Church of San Gregorio Armeno, founded in 930 on an ancient temple dedicated to the goddess Ceres.
+The street’s name stems from the Church of San Gregorio Armeno, founded in 930 on an ancient temple dedicated to the goddess Ceres.

 12 – Cathedral of Santa Maria Assunta